DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 # CNC Machining

-**Students can use the SoAD Fab Lab's *TechnoCNC 3-axis Router (48" x 48")* to generate complex geometry from a range of materials (foams, plastics, and wood) within a subtractive manufacturing framework.
-For information about how to use the *Carvey Mini CNC Router (12" x 8")*, click [here](https://digitalfabricationlab-nyit-soad.github.io/resources/CarveyMiniCNC/)**.
+**Students can use the SoAD Fab Lab's *TechnoCNC 3-axis Router (48" x 48")* to generate complex geometry from a range of materials (foams, plastics, and wood) within a subtractive manufacturing framework.**

+For information about how to use the *Carvey Mini CNC Router (12" x 8")*, click [here](https://digitalfabricationlab-nyit-soad.github.io/resources/CarveyMiniCNC/).

 Reminders: